 I started off last night trying to watch a 2018 horror movie called “Hereditary” from 2018 which received high ratings online.
 It was a slog and so predictable that I called it quits about thirty minutes in.
 I turned my attention to my “saved movies” list on YouTube.
 There sat an old movie from 1945 starring Edward G. Robinson, directed by Fritz Lang.

-I, like most people, see the old black and white stills and previews and instantly get a little turned off.
-The reason being, of course, is that technology and picture quality (in particular) have come such a long way in the almost 80 years since they filmed this movie.
-I have learned to push through that initial resistance and dive into the movie.
+I, like most people, see the old black and white stills and previews and admittedly get a little turned off.
+The reason being, of course, is that technology and picture quality (in particular) have come such a long way over the years that a person gets used to seeing and hearing movies in HD.
+However, I have learned to push through that initial resistance and dive into the movie.
 I achieve this by doing these four things:

 - Watch on large screen